nostrocket/nostr-jsonl-tools/README.md

 - **content-extractor**: Extract and store content from specific authors in a SQLite database
 - **event-filter**: Filter events by author pubkey and save to a new JSONL file
 - **event-splitter**: Split events into separate JSONL files by author pubkey
+- **event-radix-sorter**: Sort events using a radix sort algorithm for improved performance
+- **line-counter**: Count lines in files with support for directories and filtering
 - **dedup**: Remove duplicate pubkeys from a list

 ## Project Structure